February 3rd 2023

 8. What Happens If Our Business Changes Hands?

 8.2 In the event that any of your data is to be transferred in such a manner, you will be contacted in advance and informed of the changes.

 9. How Can You Control Your Data?

 9.1 When you submit information via Our Site, you may be given options to restrict Our use of your data.
 We aim to give you strong controls on Our use of your data (including the ability to opt-out of receiving emails from Us which you may do by unsubscribing using the links provided in Our Emails.

-9.2 You may also wish to sign up to one or more of the preference services operating in Your Country: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
+9.2 You may also wish to sign up for one or more of the preference services operating in Your Country: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
 These may help to prevent you from receiving unsolicited marketing.
 Please note, however, that these services will not prevent you from receiving marketing communications that you have consented to receive.